Barbie To Twilight: The Highest-Grossing Movies By Female Directors

 This massive achievement makes us think of how, time and again, movies by female directors have proven their naysayers wrong by dominating the box office.
 After all, it was only a few years ago that Patty Jenkins proved, once and for all, just how successful a superhero film centred around a female superhero can be.

-So, without further ado, let us take a look at the highest-grossing movies by female directors that warrant a place on your watch list (well, except for one film, but more on that later).
+So, without further ado, let us take a look at the highest-grossing movies by female directors that warrant a place on your watch list.

 These are the highest-grossing movies by female directors